FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Intermittent refractive scattering

+In the previous section, we considered volumetric scattering through a statistically isotropic medium with turbulent density fluctuations.
+In that setting, the scattering statistics are determined by the total length through which a given line of sight intersects the scattering medium.
+Different gas morphologies give rise to distinguishable statistics in the observed scattering timescales.
+However, this framework relies on a few key assumptions.
+First, it assumes that the scattering is volumetric; i.e., rays accrue small deflections continuously as they propagate through the medium.
+Second, it assumes that the medium responsible for scattering is statistically isotropic and characterized by a power spectrum of density fluctuations.
+This is in contrast with \textit{intermittent} scattering, where the scattering angle is dominated by a small number of coherent structures along the line of sight.
 Both of these assumptions have been challenged in different contexts.
-Studies of turbulence have begun to emphasize the importance of spontaneous formation of intermittent structures in turbulent media \citep{Hopkins2013, Squire2017MNRASintermittency, Beattie2022}.
+Recent studies of turbulence emphasize the importance of spontaneous formation of intermittent structures in turbulent media \citep{Hopkins2013, Squire2017MNRASintermittency, Beattie2022}.
 Modeling a turbulent medium as a Gaussian random field with a power-law power spectrum is likely to miss important effects even for standard Kolmogorov turbulence.
 Moreover, detailed study of a few nearby pulsars has shown that scattering through at least some lines of sight through the ISM is dominated by intermittent structures\citep{brisken2010hundred, HRZhu2023, YHChen2025}.
-Similarly, cosmic ray observations have begun to paint a similar picture: intermittent, coherent structures in the ISM may be predominantly responsible for the scattering of low-energy (MeV - TeV) cosmic rays \citep{Butsky2024}.
+Similarly, cosmic ray observations paint a similar picture: intermittent, coherent structures in the ISM may be predominantly responsible for the scattering of low-energy (MeV - TeV) cosmic rays \citep{Butsky2024}.
 Thus, both theoretical considerations and observational results across multiple domains point to the increasing relevance of intermittency to models of the ISM.
 The CGM, of course, is a very different context from the ISM.
 However, in the absence of observations indicating one way or another, when making predictions for radio scattering in the CGM, we should not dismiss the possibility that intermittent structures may play an important role.
 Thus, in this section, we consider possible sources of intermittent scattering in the CGM.